Generating ferro-spinetic polarizations in altermagnetic insulators: Breaking Chiral Symmetry

-Our simulations further reveal that breaking the many-body chiral symmetry of the altermagnetic insulating state turns on a ferroelectric polarization orthogonal to the observed ferro-spinetic one.
-To demonstrate this numerically, we introduce an energy difference between sites through alternating onsite potentials, expressed as $\sum_{i,s} \eta_i \hat{n}_{i,s}$, where $\eta_i=+\eta$ for $i\in{\text{A},\text{B}}$ and $\eta_i=-\eta$ for $i\in{\text{C},\text{D}}$ {\footnote{{Including $\eta$ term breaks chiral symmetry and introduces a negative sign problem; in the $\eta$ range explored here it remains mild (e.g., at $\eta=0.008$ we find quantum Monte Carlo average sign, $\langle \text{sign} \rangle \approx0.606$)}}}.
+In real materials particle-hole symmetry is always broken to some extent.
+We therefore explicitly break the many-body chiral symmetry $\hat U_\Gamma$ in the altermagnetic insulating state.
+While this barely affects the shape and size of the ferro-spinetic polarization, we will show that it induces an additional ferroelectric polarization in the orthogonal direction.
+An alternating onsite potential in the system breaks chirality and particle-hole symmetry.
+In the Hamiltonian this symmetry breaking term takes the form $\sum_{i,s} \eta_i \hat{n}_{i.s}$, where $\eta_i =+\eta (-\eta)$ for $i \in \text{A},\text{B} (\text{C},\text{D})$ {\footnote{{Including $\eta$ term breaks chiral symmetry and introduces a negative sign problem; in the $\eta$ range explored here it remains mild (e.g., at $\eta=0.008$ we find quantum Monte Carlo average sign, $\langle \text{sign} \rangle \approx0.606$)}}}.
 This term explicitly breaks $\hat U_\Gamma$ while preserving the altermagnetic symmetry.
-Figure~\ref{fig:Polarization-2}(a) shows the results for the same geometry as in Fig.~\ref{fig:Polarization}(a).
-The ferro-spinetic polarization persists even when the chiral symmetry is broken, as seen from the profiles of $m_z(i_2)$ and $P_s$.
-The charge polarization $P_c$ remains zero, confirming the absence of a ferroelectric response, both before and after the breaking of the chiral symmetry.
-Along the orthogonal geometry, shown in Fig.~\ref{fig:Polarization-2}(b), we observe that increasing $\eta$ leads to the emergence of a finite $P_c$, while $P_s$ remains zero.
-Moreover, reversing the sign of $\delta t_1$ flips the sign of $P_c$, indicating the emergence of ferroelectric polarization.
-This behavior can be understood from the altermagnetic symmetry.
-Because the charge operator $n(i)$ is even under $\mathcal{T}$, $P_c$ transforms under $\mathcal{G}_{x-y} \mathcal{T}$ as follows: the $x+y$ component is odd and therefore forbidden, whereas the $x-y$ component is even and thus allowed.
-Consequently, once the many-body chiral symmetry is broken, the ferroelectric polarization can only develop along the $x-y$ axis, orthogonal to the ferro-spinetic one observed along the $x+y$ axis.
-We also note that reversing the sign of $\delta t_1$ flips the signs of $P_s$ and $P_c$, while the normal direction defined by the $P_s$-$P_c$ plane remains unchanged; thus the overall handedness is preserved.
+Figure~\ref{fig:Polarization} shows that in the $x$+$y$ direction $P_s$ persists when the chiral symmetry is broken.
+The charge polarization $P_c$ along $x$+$y$ remains zero but along $x$-$y$ we observe that non-zero $\eta$ gives rise to finite $P_c$ (while $P_s$ remains zero).
+Changing the direction of inversion symmetry breaking by inverting the sign of $\delta t_1$ changes the sign of $P_c$.
+Also this behavior follows from the altermagnetic symmetry: as the charge operator $n(i)$ is even under $\mathcal{T}$, $P_c$ transforms under $\mathcal{G}_{x-y} \mathcal{T}$ so that the $x$+$y$ component is odd and therefore forbidden, whereas the $x$-$y$ component is even and thus allowed.
+Consequently, once the many-body chiral symmetry is broken, a ferroelectric polarization develops only along the $x$-$y$ direction, orthogonal to the ferro-spinetic one along $x$+$y$.